 - Conventional movie or music reviews; celebrity interviews.

 - Aggregation, unless it's paired with substantial original reporting.

-It should be clear that anybody pitching us is familiar with our work and a regular reader of Pacific Standard.
-Subscribe to our print magazine and sign up for our free email newsletter to learn more about what we publish.
-Queries are welcome via email; direct pitches to firstname.lastname@example.org.
-Please note that, due to the high volume of email we receive, we cannot respond to all messages, but do meet regularly as an editorial team to discuss the most promising submissions.
-If you do not hear back from us within a month you should assume that your pitch wasn't right for Pacific Standard.
+Anybody pitching Pacific Standard should be familiar with our work.
+Sign up for our free email newsletter and read widely across the site to learn more about what we publish.
+Queries are welcome via email to firstname.lastname@example.org, where they will be accessible to the entire editorial team and reviewed regularly.
+If you have an existing relationship with an editor on staff, feel free to pitch that person directly.
+Please note that, due to the high volume of email we receive, we cannot respond to all pitches.
+If you do not hear back from us within a month, you should assume that your pitch wasn't right for Pacific Standard at this time.